 Due to age-related changes to the epidermis, our body's physical barrier protecting us from environmental pathogens, older patients are particularly at risk of developing a skin or soft tissue infection.
 Approximately 10% of nursing home patients will develop a skin infection, with the most common being infection of a pressure ulcer (bed sore).
 The most common pathogens are Group A Streptococcus (GAS) and Methicillin-resistant Staphylococcus aureus (MRSA).
 GAS and MRSA can lead to severe and invasive infections involving multiple internal organs.
 Critical to the reduction of this infection is the reduction of the presence of the pathogens in the environment surrounding the patient, as both GAS and MRSA can survive over 6 months on dry inanimate objects.
 Skin tears, pressure ulcers, and incisions may be part of aging and medical treatment, but exposure to the pathogens that lead to infection can be minimized.
 Because up to 58% of nursing home residents are carriers of MRSA, acute care hospitals must also work to minimize environmental contamination as they treat patients from these facilities.

 What is being done to improve infection prevention in nursing home facilities?
 Changes in reporting and data collection at acute hospitals over the past decade have demonstrated that tracking infections and creating an action plan can reduce healthcare-associated infections.
-Unfortunately, the reporting that has been so beneficial to acute care hospitals has not yet been implemented in nursing facilities.
-So far, participation in the National Health Safety Network (the federal agency that tracks infections in acute care hospitals) is optional, and only 16% of nursing homes have signed up.
-Participation in the network enables a nursing home to track and report data through a secure, Internet-based surveillance program that standardizes tools and methodology, allowing facilities to monitor performance and create action plans.
-However, many facilities lack the IT infrastructure to participate, while others lack the manpower to complete the tracking and reporting.
-As of today, data from nursing homes is incomplete and limited to those facilities who choose to participate in NHSN and a few national surveys that are conducted every few years by a variety of organizations.
-Whether or not nursing homes will be required to participate as planned will depend on the direction of the new federal administration.
+Unfortunately, the reporting that has been so beneficial to acute care hospitals are just starting in nursing facilities.
+Last summer, participation in the National Health Safety Network (the federal agency that tracks infections in acute care hospitals) was no longer optional.
+This policy change requires nursing homes to track and report data through a secure, Internet-based surveillance program that standardizes tools and methodology, allowing facilities to monitor performance and create action plans.

 The issue comes down to this: You can't have a solution without identifying the problem.
 You can't identify the problem without good data.
 You can't get good data without excellent surveillance... and excellent surveillance requires significant resources in infrastructure and staff time.
 Fixing the problem of limited resources for nursing homes could take decades, leaving an immediate need for interventions that could reduce environmental contamination and resulting HAIs.